Heritage hotels in Vietnam

 The first hotels in Vietnam catered to the French colonial society, not so much to tourists but to administrators and families.
 The Continental opened in Saigon in the 1880s and long reigned as the city's prime hotel.
 In Hanoi, the Sofitel Legend Metropole Hanoi opened in 1901 as le Metropole and endures today as the country's foremost address in hospitality.

 During the era of the steamship, tourism was restricted to the upper classes and to travelers.
 To Americans like Harry Franck, who visited Vietnam in the 1920s and wrote about the country in EAST OF SIAM.
 And to Brits like Norman Lewis, one of the 20th Century's greatest travel writers, who wrote A Dragon Apparent after a trip to Vietnam in 1950.
 One could hardly call Franck and Lewis tourists; they were travelers with a literary purpose.

 The colonial French were the first to exploit Vietnam's natural wonders for tourists.
 In the grottoes of world-renowned Halong Bay, passengers on the bay's excursion boats carved their names in limestone 100 years ago.
 Between 1906 and 1937, a service boat called the Emeraude plied the waters of Halong Bay, catering to well-heeled colons.
 Nearly 100 years later, a French entrepreneur built a near-replica of this old steamer, running modern travelers past the same karst formations.

-By the time the French finally gave up on Vietnam in the mid-1950s, jet travel was opening up Asia to tourists like never before.
-Indeed, when the Caravelle Hotel opened in 1959, it did so with a name that paid tribute to one of the sleek Air France jetliners of the day.
+By the time the French retreated in the mid-1950s, jet travel was opening up Asia to tourists.
+When the Caravelle Hotel opened in 1959, it did so with a name that paid tribute to one of the sleek Air France jetliners of the day.